nodeshift/tutorial/cloud-native/README.md

 You can install a local Prometheus server to graph and visualize the data, and additionally to set up alerts.
 For this workshop, you'll use Prometheus once you've deployed your application to Kubernetes.

-### 4. Building your Application with Docker
+### 4. Building your Application with Podman

-Before you can deploy your application to Kubernetes, you first need to build your application into a Docker container and produce a Docker image.
+Before you can deploy your application to Kubernetes, you first need to build your application into a container and produce a container image.
 This packages your application along with all of its dependencies in a ready-to-run format.

-NodeShift provides a "[Docker](https://github.com/NodeShift/docker)" project that provides a number of Dockerfile templates that can be used to build your Docker container and produce your image.
+NodeShift provides a "[Docker](https://github.com/NodeShift/docker)" project that provides a number of Dockerfile templates that can be used to build your container and produce your image.
+The same file format can be used with Podman.

 For this workshop, you'll use the `Dockerfile-run` template, which builds a production-ready Docker image for your application.